margalidacompany/merkle_tree/README.md

 └── merkle_tree.txt # Record of the Merkle Tree structure

-## ⚙ How to Use
+### ⚙ How to Use

-### 1. Clone the Repository
+- 1. Clone the Repository
-### 2. Create your docs/ folder with your documents.
+- 2. Create your docs/ folder with your documents.
-### 3. Create the Merkle Tree python3 MT.py
+- 3. Create the Merkle Tree python3 MT.py
-### 4. Add new documents to the tree with python3 insert_MT.py <path_to_new_document>
+- 4. Add new documents to the tree with python3 insert_MT.py <path_to_new_document>
-### 5. Generate a proof file with python3 proof_MT.py <document_name>
+- 5. Generate a proof file with python3 proof_MT.py <document_name>
-### 6. verify a document with python3 verify_MT.py <document_path> proof/proof_<document_name>.txt
+- 6. verify a document with python3 verify_MT.py <document_path> proof/proof_<document_name>.txt

 ### Technical Details
-Hashing Algorithm: SHA-1
+- Hashing Algorithm: SHA-1
-Prefixes: Separate prefixes for leaf nodes and internal nodes to mitigate second preimage attacks.
+- Prefixes: Separate prefixes for leaf nodes and internal nodes to mitigate second preimage attacks.
-Tree Construction
+- Tree Construction
-    Strategy: Bottom-up, starting with leaf hashes and computing parent hashes up to the root.
+    -Strategy: Bottom-up, starting with leaf hashes and computing parent hashes up to the root.
-    Storage: Nodes are stored as binary files in the /nodes folder.
+    -Storage: Nodes are stored as binary files in the /nodes folder.
-Proof and Verification
+- Proof and Verification
-    Proofs: Minimal information stored for efficient verification.
+    -Proofs: Minimal information stored for efficient verification.
-    Verification: Recomputes the hash path from the document to the root and compares it with the recorded root hash.
+    -Verification: Recomputes the hash path from the document to the root and compares it with the recorded root hash.